Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Small Teams Without Dedicated SRE

-If your dev team is 5-15 people and you have no dedicated SRE/ops, Swarm costs significantly less to operate than Kubernetes:
+If your dev team has 5-15 people and there’s no dedicated SRE/ops, Swarm costs significantly less to operate:

-- Limited concepts (services, stacks, secrets, configs, networks).
-No CRDs, no operators, no Helm.
+• Limited concepts: services, stacks, secrets, configs, networks.
+No CRDs, operators, or Helm.

 Self-hosted on VPS

-For services hosted on owned VPSs (1-5 nodes), Swarm is the natural tool.
-Kubernetes at this size is over-engineering — most of its value is at scale you don’t have.
+For services on owned VPS of 1-5 nodes, Swarm is the natural tool.
+Kubernetes at this size is over-engineering — most of its value appears at scale you don’t have.
+Typical deployments:

 Smooth Migration From Docker Compose